shippjs/shipp/Readme.md

 By using a core set of rules, we are able to use zero configuration.

-1. **Compilation engines are inferred from, and attached to file extensions.**
+1. **Compilation pipelines are inferred from, and attached to file extensions.**
 For example, `.coffee` files will be automatically transpiled by CoffeeScript, `.ts` by TypeScript, `.hbs` by Handlebars, and so on.
 You can override these settings using the CLI.
-For example, `$ sneakers add:engine html=dust`
+For example, `$ sneakers pipelines:add html dust`

 2. **Route handlers are inferred from directory structure**.
 For example,
 ```